NIAA Research Award 2017

 Finalists will be informed by: Friday 14th April 2017

 Presentation and Judging

-Finalists will be expected to give a 15 minute oral presentation with 5 minutes available for questions and discussion at the NIAA Annual Scientific Meeting.
+Finalists will be expected to give a 15 minute oral presentation with 5 minutes available for questions and discussion at the NIAA Annual Scientific Meeting on Friday 12th May 2017.
 The winner will be selected on the day.